Decoherence and Probability: Probability and Classicality

 and we have used the $\ast$ symbol for the convolution operation to avoid confusion with the Moyal star product.

 Convolution with a Gaussian function, as per the heat equation, has the general effect of \textit{smoothing} the Wigner function.\footnote{More generally, we can understand decoherence in terms of convolution of the Wigner function with a Gaussian according to a \textit{Weierstrass transform}.
 This is, in fact, precisely to transform a Wigner function into a Husimi Q-function \cite[\S13]{curtright:2013}.
 We should not expect the quantum mechanical marginal probabilities to be fully recoverable from the reduced state post-decoherence.
 Which is perhaps unsurprising.} The regions of Wigner negativity are of order $\hbar$ and a Gaussian smoothing can be shown to be such that it will progressively render any initial Wigner function positive-definite.\footnote{This is true for Gaussian smoothings but does not hold in general for any averaging \citep{de1990probability}.} Indeed, \cite{diosi2002} show that by Equation \eqref{Wconv}, \textit{any} initial state will be such that Wigner function will be strictly positive after a finite time $t_D$ which is of the order of the decoherence timescale $ t_0$ defined above.
-The result of \cite{diosi2002} demonstrates that even for the most simple model of decoherence the dynamical equations serve to smooth out structure of the Wigner function and eliminate Wigner negativity almost immediately.\footnote{See \citep{brody:2024} for a quantum dynamical model that achieves Wigner positivity in finite time without a von Neumann term, i.e. the first commutator on the right hand side of \eqref{JZequation} in the Joos-Zeh-model, but with a different, but still simple, form of the dissipator term.} Generically, we can expect that Wigner positivity is a novel and robust behaviour that emerges via decoherence based upon a partially interpreted quasi-probability structure as provided by a a quantum possibility space model.
+The result of \cite{diosi2002} demonstrates that even for the simplest model of decoherence the dynamical equations smooth out structure of the Wigner function and eliminate Wigner negativity almost immediately.\footnote{See \citep{brody:2024} for a quantum dynamical model that achieves Wigner positivity in finite time without a von Neumann term, i.e. the first commutator on the right hand side of \eqref{JZequation} in the Joos-Zeh-model, but with a different, but still simple, form of the dissipator term.} Generically, we can expect that Wigner positivity is a novel and robust behaviour that emerges via decoherence based upon the partially interpreted quasi-probability structure as provided by a a quantum possibility space model.